 Step 1: Getting a Reservation

 In the past, getting a reservation for both the Havasupai campground and resort, was only doable over phone.
 On February 1st of every year, the phone lines for the tourist office would open, and callers would get nothing but busy signals.
 Well, I’m happy to report that as of February 2nd, 2017, you can now book reservations online.
 I highly recommend booking on the site versus calling, and here’s why.
 There are 3 phone lines you can call to reach the tourist office (here's one line: 928-448-2121).
 Thousands of people from around the world will be calling these lines.
 You have better chances winning concert tickets from a radio station contest.
 This year they also updated the price.
-Reservations are $85 per person for one night and $25 per each additional night,
+Reservations are $85 per person for one night and $25 per each additional night.
+Please note that these prices are from 2017, so they are subject to change!

 If you need to make phone reservations, wait a few months for traffic to die down before calling.
 Yes, a few months.
 That way you can see if there are any cancellations, which is how I was able to score reservations the first time around.
 Anyways, long story short, give online a try!